Visit Deal

 Nestled along the southeast coast of England, Deal is a historic seaside town in Kent known for its stunning coastline, rich maritime history, and charming town centre.

-Once a major port and a favorite of royalty, Deal has retained its traditional English charm while evolving into a vibrant destination for both tourists and residents.
+Once a major port and a favourite of royalty, Deal has retained its traditional English charm while evolving into a vibrant destination for both tourists and residents.
 Whether you’re looking for historical landmarks, scenic walks, great food, or easy access to London, Deal has something to offer everyone.
-In this guide, we’ll take a deep dive into everything you need to know about Deal—its history, surrounding areas, popular things to do, dining options, and transport links.
+In this guide, we’ll take a deep dive into everything you need to know about Deal - its history, surrounding areas, popular things to do, dining options, and transport links.

 History of Deal